tef/tef.computer/index.md

 I’m looking for lead roles in platform engineering.

-I'm pretty good at building resilient, large-scale, distributed systems, but mostly what I bring to a job is two decades of unix trivia and a lot of experience with computer failures.
+I'm pretty good at building resilient, large-scale, distributed systems, but mostly what I bring to a job is two decades of Unix trivia and a lot of experience with computer failures.

 I've written programs in Python, Ruby, Bash, Go, Java, and JavaScript for money.
 I tend to end up working on automation, operations, or platform engineering.
 I usually work above POSIX and behind HTTP too.